Key Insights:

 BCG Online Case FAQs

-The BCG Online Case (also called the Casey Chatbot Interview) is a digital case interview used by Boston Consulting Group to assess candidates’ problem-solving, analytical thinking, and communication skills through chatbot-led cases and a standardized assessment.
+The BCG Online Case (also called the Casey Chatbot Interview) is a digital case interview used by BCG to assess candidates' problem-solving, analytical thinking, and communication skills through a single chatbot-led case and a recorded video recommendation.

-5. What types of questions are asked in the BCG Online Case?
+What types of questions are in the BCG Online Case?

 Conclusion